piyushkesarwani/CRUD-App---JavaScript-Project/README.md

 # JavaScript
-This is about my portfolio and learning in JS as I proceed and go with my learning in JavaScript.
+This is about my portfolio in JS as I proceed and go with my learning in JavaScript.
+Here I will upload all my projects that I have completed to show how much i've the grip in this language.